Wheel of Excellence at the V & A Waterfront in Cape Town, South Africa, Africa

 Probably the most visited attraction in the city, the V&A combines many elements of the greatest commercial waterfront projects around the world.
-There are plenty of draws for tourists (the Cape Wheel, helicopter rides, boat trips to Robben Island) and locals (450 retail outlets, from H&M to a major supermarket), but it still remains a working harbor.
-Small seagoing vessels sail between the main harbor and the dry dock that lies adjacent to the V&A's excellent Two Oceans Aquarium and its Watershed craft and design hall.
-A fast-growing residential section is connected by canals that now stretch toward the city.
-The latest addition is the Silo District, which became a must-visit in Cape Town soon after opening in late 2017.
-A number of restaurants and boutiques, anchored by the Zeitz Museum of Contemporary African Arts, are located amid old grain silos.
+There are plenty of draws for tourists (the Cape Wheel, helicopter rides, boat trips to Robben Island) and locals (450 retail outlets, from H&M to a major supermarket), but it remains a working harbor, with small seagoing vessels sailing between the main harbor and the dry dock that lies adjacent to the excellent Two Oceans Aquarium and Watershed craft and design hall.
+There’s even a fast-growing residential section, connected by canals that stretch toward the city.
+The latest addition, however, is the Silo District, which became one of Cape Town’s must-visit attractions soon after opening in late 2017.
+Here, a number of restaurants and boutiques, anchored by the Zeitz Museum of Contemporary Art Africa, are located amid old grain silos.

 On returning from a very eye-opening trip to Robben Island, I decided to stop at one of the nearby restaurants for a quick drink before heading back to the apartment.
 The sunsets are amazing anywhere in Cape Town, but the V & A Waterfront is such a great place to experience this daily occurrence because you have a good variety of restaurants and drinking spots to choose from, should you decide to continue into the night.
 And if you need to do a spot of shopping, you can do that too from one of the many stores inside the adjacent mall.

 V & A Waterfront: Working Harbor with shopping & dining